ranafi/Phase-Set-Enrichment-Analysis-PSEA-/README.md

 ![](./figD.png)

-## For more information about CYCLOPS, please see the files in the directory of ‘docs’ in this repository and read the paper published on [PNAS](http://www.pnas.org/content/early/2017/04/19/1619320114.full).
+## More information about CYCLOPS

+Please see the files in the directory of ‘docs’ in this repository and read the paper published on [PNAS](http://www.pnas.org/content/early/2017/04/19/1619320114.full).